-- 5 Consistently performs above expected developmental level of an intern.
-Interns in this area are approaching autonomous professional skill level.
-Intern needs minimal supervision in these areas, but knows when to consult. - 4 Performance fluctuates at times above expected developmental level for an intern.
+4 Strengthening Proficiency: Performance fluctuates at times above expected developmental level for an intern.
 Intern sometimes needs supervision in these areas and consults appropriately most of the time when needed.

-- 3 Performance at expected developmental level for an intern.
-Intern is on target and meets expected proficiency. - 2 Performance fluctuates at times below expected developmental level for an intern.
-Falling at or below a 2 on a critical item will result in a remediation plan.
-Averaging at or below a 2 for the entire evaluation will result in a remediation plan.
-Consistent performance at or below this level after completion of the remediation plan will result in dismissal from the internship. - 1 Consistently performs below expected developmental level for an intern.
-Any score at this level will result in immediate remediation.
-Consistent performance at this level after completion of the remediation plan will result in dismissal from the internship. - N/A Not applicable and/or not able to assess.
+3 Solidifying Competence: Performance at expected developmental level for an intern.
+Intern is on target and meets expected milestones.
+See below for operationalized examples of this developmental level at midyear and end of year.
+2 Developing Competence: Performance fluctuates at times below expected developmental level for an intern.
+Scoring at or below a 2 on a critical item will likely result in immediate remediation plan to support development.
+Averaging at or below a 2 for the entire evaluation will likely result in a remediation plan to support development.
+Consistent performance at or below these levels after completion of the remediation plan will result in dismissal from the internship.
+1 Insufficient Competence: Consistently performs below expected developmental level for an intern.
+Any score at this level will likely result in immediate remediation to support development.
+Consistent performance at this level after completion of the remediation plan will result in dismissal from the internship.
+N/A Not applicable and/or not able to assess.